How To Choose New Flooring Like A Pro!

 Currently, in the Southern states where the sun is always shining and the water is warm, there is much more competition for jobs and carpet installation prices are typically much lower than in the northern states.

 In Miami, Florida you can have carpet installed for less than $3.00 per yard if you shop the service directories of local newspapers.
 Making sure your carpet installer is qualified to handle your type of job is your responsibility.

 that every carpet installer is qualified to install your carpet.
 In fact, I

+learn-as-you-earn training.
 Asking for references and making sure they are licensed, bonded (if required

 by your state) and insured (business liability) is your responsibility.